Solar Panel Installers South West England

 Glow Green

-A point of note about Glow Green.
-Glow Green is a based in the South West (Bournemouth, specifically)—but they are one of the largest UK solar panel installers in the country.
-In fact, according to recent Companies House filings, Glow Green had turnover of £24,418,446 for 2023.
-Around since 2011, they are well established.
+A point of note about Glow Green: Glow Green is based in the South West (Bournemouth, specifically)—but they operate as one of the largest UK solar panel installers in the country.
+In fact, according to Companies House filings, Glow Green has historically reported annual turnovers in excess of £24 million.
+Around since 2011, they are very well established.

 Should I use a local solar panel installer in London, or a national installer?